Non-trivial Kazhdan-Lusztig coefficients of affine Weyl groups: The case of type

-{\bf Proof.} If $n=5,6$ the calculation is easy and we omit it.
+\end{Lemma} \begin{proof} If $n=5,6$ the calculation is easy and we omit it.
 When $n\geqslant 7$, the case that $n$ is even and the case that $n$ is odd are similar.
 In view of this, we only consider the case that $n\geqslant 7$ is odd in the followings.
-The strategy is same as the proof of Lemma 2.5.
 Recall that we have reduced expression

-In the following we shall use repeatedly Argument 2.4 to determine the form of $P_{w_0,v_2w_0}.$ Starting with the above reduced expression, every time we cancel the leftmost simple reflection.
+In the following we shall use repeatedly an analysis similar to that for $(\diamondsuit)$ to determine the form of $P_{w_0,v_2w_0}.$ Starting with the above reduced expression, every time we cancel the leftmost simple reflection.
 We obtain the following (1)-(4).
 Note that $v_2w_0=y_{3,1}.$

 {\bf (1)} Recall that for $4\leqslant i\leqslant n-1$,

 and then $y_{i,1}=s_{i-1}y_{i-1,1}.$